Global employment classifications: Contractor vs. Employee vs. PEO

 Understanding Contractor Classifications

 Different countries and governments have various definitions regarding contractors versus employees.
 But as a general guideline, if an individual exclusively works for one employer for an extended period, they are usually classified as an employee.
-As a result, the company will be expected to treat them as such.
-This means you need to implement wages, benefits, and taxes for that employee.
+As a result, the business owners will be expected to treat them as such.
+This means you need to implement wages, benefits, and employment tax for that employee and the work performed.

 If you want to classify a worker as a contractor, they’ll need to meet the following criteria: